-In many OWI cases in Des Moines, Iowa, the criminal defense attorney will move to suppress evidence gathered because the law enforcement officer's seizure of the defendant and the defendant's vehicle was not justifiable under the Fourth Amendment and article 1, section 8 of the Iowa Constitution.
+In many OWI cases in Des Moines, Iowa, the criminal defense attorney will move to suppress evidence gathered because the law enforcement officer’s seizure of the defendant and the defendant’s vehicle was not justifiable under the Fourth Amendment and article 1, section 8 of the Iowa Constitution.
 In many of these cases, law enforcement officers do not actually see the defendant driving a vehicle.
-If the defendant wasn't actually driving the vehicle, the officer might allege that the defendant was in "actual physical control" of the vehicle when the vehicle is parked on the side of the road or a parking lot.
+If the defendant wasn’t actually driving the vehicle, the officer might allege that the defendant was in “actual physical control” of the vehicle when the vehicle is parked on the side of the road or in a parking lot.

 What happens if you were arrested for OWI and you were not even driving?
 Although the officer might have no probable cause that a crime was committed and observed no traffic violation, the officer might approach the vehicle, detain you, and order you to exit the vehicle for an OWI investigation.
 Although such an encounter is normally illegal, the State will often argue that the case involves the “community caretaking” exception to the warrant requirement.

 “Community caretaking” is one exception to the warrant requirement.
 The United States Supreme Court recognized this exception because local police officers “frequently investigate vehicle accidents in which there is no claim of criminal liability and engage in what, for want of a better term, may be described as community caretaking functions, totally divorced from the detection, investigation, or acquisition of evidence relating to the violation of a criminal statute.”
 Cady v.
 Dombrowski, 413 U.S. 433, 441 (1973).

 Three Step Analysis in Community Caretaking Cases

 As explained in State v.
 Crawford, 659 N.W.2d 537, 543 (Iowa 2003), community caretaking cases use the following three-step analysis: